broxbury/vrad-app/README.md

 We also implemented Unit and/or Integration tests for all of our components, so feel free to dive into our testing suite to feel your way around the codebase!

 ## Challenges
+This project was challenging for us on a few different levels.
+This was our first project using Browser Router, and while challenging at first, we were able to successfully implement the tool into our project.
+Another 'road-block' was writing asynchronous network requests, and then subsequently testing those succesfully by mocking out the requests.